open-keychain/open-keychain.github.io/about/index.md

 ### Open Source

-OpenKeychain is designed to be trustworthy.
-It’s Free Software with no secrets; anyone can examine and validate every bit of it.
+Open Source: OpenKeychain is designed to be trustworthy.
+It’s Free Software with no secrets; anyone can examine and validate every bit of it (Source code available at [GitHub](https://github.com/open-keychain/open-keychain))

 ### Independent Security Audit